zootedb0t/dwm/README.md

 - [dwm-swallow](https://dwm.suckless.org/patches/swallow/) - Clients marked with isterminal in config.h swallow a window opened by any child process.

 - [dwm-xrdb](https://dwm.suckless.org/patches/xrdb/) - Allows dwm to read colors from xrdb (.Xresources) at run time.

+- [dwm-scratchpad](https://dwm.suckless.org/patches/scratchpad/) - Allows you to spawn or restore a floating terminal window.

 </details>